Brisbane Airport

-Brisbane Airport (IATA: BNE, ICAO: YBBN) is the primary international airport serving Brisbane and South East Queensland.
-The airport services 31 airlines flying to 50 domestic and 29 international destinations, in total amounting to more than 22.7 million passengers who travelled through the airport in 2016.
-In 2016, an OAG report named Brisbane airport as the fifth-best performing large-sized airport in the world for on-time performance with 86.71% of arrivals and departures occurring within 15 minutes of their scheduled times, slipping from 88.31% the year before.
+Brisbane Airport (IATA: BNE, ICAO: YBBN) is an international airport serving Brisbane, the capital of the Australian state of Queensland.
+The airport services 31 airlines flying to 50 domestic and 29 international destinations, total amounting to more than 22.7 million passengers who travelled through the airport in 2016.
+In 2016, an OAG report named Brisbane airport as the fifth-best performing large-sized airport in the world for on-time performance with 87% of arrivals and departures occurring within 15 minutes of their scheduled times, slipping from 88.31% the year before.
+It covers an area of 2,700 ha, making the airport the largest in land area in all of Australia.

-Brisbane Airport is a major hub for both Virgin Australia and Qantas, and a secondary hub for Qantas' low cost subsidiary Jetstar.
+Brisbane Airport is the primary hub for Virgin Australia, a major hub for Qantas, and a secondary hub for Qantas' low cost subsidiary Jetstar.
 Brisbane has the third highest number of domestic connections in Australia following Sydney and Melbourne.
-It is also home to Qantas' A330 and B737 heavy maintenance facilities.
+It is also home to Qantas' Airbus A330 and Boeing 737 heavy maintenance facilities.
 Virgin Australia has a smaller maintenance facility at the airport, where line-maintenance on the airline's 737 fleet is performed.
-Other airlines, namely QantasLink, and Alliance Airlines also conduct maintenance at their respective facilities at the airport.
+Alliance Airlines and QantasLink also conduct maintenance at the airport.
 The airport has international and domestic passenger terminals, a cargo terminal, a general aviation terminal and apron as well as two runways.
-JETGO Australia also operated from Brisbane Airport until its demise in 2018.
+JetGo also operated from Brisbane Airport until its demise in 2018.

-The Royal Flying Doctor Service has one of its nine Queensland bases at Brisbane Airport.
+There are several operators of emergency medical retrieval and rescue services based at the airport, including LifeFlight Australia and AVCAIR.
+The Royal Flying Doctor Service also has one of its nine Queensland bases at Brisbane Airport.